agcty/nextjs-advanced-starter/README.md

 ## Why?

-This project aims to provide a minimal well-thought-out base for building advanced Next.js powered websites.
+This template aims to provide a minimal well-thought-out base for building advanced Next.js powered websites.

-It feels like there are so many templates and tutorials about configuring stacks out there, that just don't work, no matter what you do.
-When I started This is the template that **just works**.
+It feels like there are so many templates and tutorials about configuring stacks out there that just don't work, no matter what you do.
+This is the template that **just works**.
+I know how frustrating it can be starting out and wanting to build webapps like the pros but configuring a stack just prevents you from using all the cool features technology has to offer in 2020.

 TLDR;
 This template combines some of the most exciting trends in web development and just works.
 Use it as a pro and don't.